Creative Commons License 2023 Volume 10 Issue 4

 d = Error value

-z = Confidence interval z (95%) =1.96
+z = Confidence interval z (95%) = 1.96

 n = 384 members of households obtained

 The study participants were selected using simple random sampling.
 Based on proportional sampling to population sizes in town and surrounding countryside kebeles, the study sample size was determined.
 In each household one randomly selected respondent was taken as a study subject.
-In this study, 270, 67, 70, and 15 respondents were selected from Dansha town, Yekatit, Alemgenet, and Selam kebele’s, respectively.
+In this study, 270, 67, 70, and 15 respondents were selected from Dansha town, Yekatit, Alemgenet, and Selam kebele, respectively.

 Inclusion and exclusion criteria and study variables

 All household dwellers in Dansha town and its surrounding countryside were included in this study.
-Dwellers that are not present at the time of the study, those who were not volunteers, and dwellers of the town or surrounding countryside that did not live for at least one year were excluded.
+Dwellers that are not present at the time of the study, those who were not volunteers, and dwellers of the town or surrounding countryside who did not live for at least one year were excluded.

 The dependent variable of this study was the prevalence of malaria in the study.
-The independent variables were: socio-demographic characteristics, health information, type of living area, insecticide treated bed net possession in households, and distance from mosquito breeding site.
+The independent variables were: socio-demographic characteristics, health information, type of living area, insecticide-treated bed net possession in households, and distance from mosquito breeding site.

 Statistical analysis